MicrosoftDocs/power-platform/power-platform/admin/logging-power-automate.md

 |Additional info | More information, for example, the environment name)|

 ## Retention
-The retention period for audit data is 90 days.
-CSV exports of this data are also available which allow customers to further explore this data using Microsoft Excel or Power BI.
+Microsoft retains the audit data for 90 days.
+You can export the audit data in .csv format and then further explore the data with Microsoft Excel or Power BI.

 ## Timing
 Customers can expect events to be available in the within 90 minutes of them occurring.